sparkflows/sparkflows-docs/docs/user-guide/data-preparation/addcolumn.rst

 Case When Advance
 ----------------------------------------

-Below is a sample workflow which contains Case When Advance processor in Fire Insights.
+Below is a sample workflow which contains Case When Advance processor in Sparkflows.
 It demonstrates usage of Case When Advance node to evaluate multiple group of expressions and derives multiple column values based on condition met.

 It does the following processing of data: